The Complex Upbringing of a Black Upper-Middle Class Trust Fund Baby

 Unfortunately, I’m not a stranger to people presuming the origin of my privilege as a financially stable young Black American in the United States.
 Ironically, I’ve had a handful of them, close or merely acquaintances, set out to disconnect me from my “Blackness” in an attempt to raise their own value in Black American culture.
 I’m 96% African according to the recent ancestry DNA test that my father and I had taken, which makes me rare, but if my genetics are closer to the motherland than most Black Americans, why would those within my race who consider themselves conscious see me as a threat when I speak my mind?
 My parents were without a doubt “boujee” as both had high expectations for how they wanted to be treated by society.
 Both grew up in very low-income communities, enlisted in the marines, and graduated from historically Black colleges.
 My father is a successful electrical engineer and my mother was an aerobics instructor before a car accident that would leave her in a wheelchair with multiple sclerosis.
 I was homeschooled by them both after a period in a North Carolina public school called Rolesville Elementary School because the standards weren’t up to their liking.
 It wasn’t enough that I had to pass classes.
 I was required to get as close to scoring 100% as possible.

 I constantly surprise adversaries in my community who don’t know that my mother is a history major when they try to challenge my knowledge of Black American history.
-There is always a slight satisfaction to humiliating anyone who feels as though they have the upper hand.
+There is always a slight satisfaction in humiliating anyone who feels as though they have the upper hand.
 While my father won’t admit it ever since becoming a “hippie” in his old age, he drilled capitalism into the heads of my brothers and me, so I took to the nature of business very easily since I wanted to buy whatever I liked.
 My parents paid us to read from the library of vast novels that the family had owned and my favorite books were ‘The Count of Monte Cristo’, ‘The Time Machine’, ‘War of the Worlds’, and ‘King Arthur and His Knights of the Round Table’.
 We were also given $15 when visiting Books-A-Million, which I used to form my own personal collection at the time.
 My brothers and I weren’t allowed to purchase comic books/graphic novels until our teen years unless it was with our own money.
 Regarding allowances, we were forced to save a percentage of it, and could not access any of the amounts before the following year that we had started accumulating the total sum.

 Our family’s primary household in North Carolina was located in a suburb and I would often hang out with my childhood friend, Armando, and others in the neighborhood.
 Due to my father’s career, we lived in many other states in America, including New York and Illinois, so as the technology to communicate rapidly progressed, it became easier to keep in contact with those that I grew up with.
-Despite my eccentric personality, as my father’s firstborn, I had to struggle to grow from out underneath his shadow and narcissistic demand to be in control of everything.
+Despite my eccentric personality, as my father’s firstborn, I had to struggle to grow out underneath his shadow and inherited narcissistic tendencies such as the desire to be in control of everything.
 When I was fourteen (or fifteen), he had assaulted me during a conflict and left my eye blackened.
 He tried to cover this scuffle up by handing me a pair of sunglasses after deflecting responsibility to my mother who stood by and did nothing.
 Shortly after, I would make an attempt to run away and was brought back to be shamed for swearing as well.
 I felt more than hate at the moment.
 I felt freedom.
 I no longer had to respect him, a man who only cared about his disturbingly fragile ego, and I swore to myself that if ever put in a position where I would need to kill him, that I wouldn’t hesitate.
 He and I shared a boxing class at the Williams Martial Arts Academy in Rochester, New York, so his plan to save face was to no longer return to the gym.
 He predictably reneged on that plan and I ended up dropping out.
 I continued my training after I left home.

 The reason why I didn’t was that I had a trust fund waiting for me once I turned eighteen.
 This trust fund was the result of a lawsuit stemming from the same car accident that my mother was in.
 I was seven or eight and had to be given a blood transfusion in order for there to be a chance to survive.
 The scars on the left side of my face serve as a reminder that if my parents, who were Jehovah’s Witnesses, would have been given a choice in the matter of the procedure, I would have died.
 I’m unaware of every little detail, however, apparently, the insurance company did not want to pay out, therefore, my father sued them and won.
 I received the biggest payout because of the injuries that I had sustained.
 I appreciate my brush with death caused by my mother driving smack dab into a semi-truck because it taught me that life should yours to do as you please.
 I saw no gods and angels through the white light as I soaked in my own blood with glass in my flesh.
 I also saw no reason to rely on the possibility of an afterlife that was promised by the same world that creates the pain we hope to escape from.